sauthieg/sauthieg.github.io/_posts/2014-10-12-welcome-to-openig-part-4.markdown

 ---

-As transformations are dictated by the set of filters/handlers in your configuration, they not always trivial, it's becoming very important quickly to capture the messages at different phases of the processing.
+As transformations are dictated by the set of filters/handlers in your configuration, they are not always trivial, it's becoming very important quickly to capture the messages at different phases of the processing.

 <!-- more -->